camunda-community-hub/camunda-8-helm-profiles/README.md

 # Camunda 8 Helm Profiles

-## What is this?

 This is a Community Project that helps to install Camunda and other supporting technologies into Kubernetes.

 Those who are already familiar with DevOps and Kubernetes may find it easier, and more flexible, to use the official [Camunda Helm Charts](https://github.com/camunda/camunda-platform-helm) along with your own methods and tools.

-Otherwise, for those looking for more guidance, this project provides `Makefiles`, along with custom scripts and `camunda-values.yaml` files to help with:
+For those looking for more guidance, this project provides `Makefiles`, along with custom scripts and `camunda-values.yaml` files to help with:

 - Creating Kubernetes Clusters from scratch in several popular cloud providers, including Google Cloud Platform, Azure, AWS, and Kind.